Anchoviess/Anchoviess/README.md

 I’m currently working on a web based music player that can play Nft Music on an evm compatible blockchain.

-- 🌱 Making Smart Contracts on Solidity that govern the behaviour of accounts within the Ethereum state, targeting the Ethereum Virtual Machine
+- 🌱 Making Smart Contracts on Solidity that govern the behaviour of accounts within the Ethereum state targeting the Ethereum Virtual Machine
 - 👯 Lets collaborate on React frontend projects!
 - 🤔 I’m looking for help with any projects involving django.
 - 📫 How to reach me: anthonyledesma12@yahoo.com